-As all the established Branch activities have been cancelled for now due to the coronavirus situation, our Tuesday and Wednesday Singing4Fun song-leaders, Penny Stone and Sally Jaquet, are posting weekly videos to keep us going through these challenging times.
-Sally also has available learning sound files.
+While the regular on-site Branch activities are suspended due to the coronavirus situation, our Tuesday and Wednesday Singing4Fun (S4F) song-leaders, Penny Stone and Sally Jaquet, are posting videos to keep us going through these challenging times.
+There are also some Zoom sessions organised – please contact Cathie Quinn, 0131 557 6438 or firstname.lastname@example.org for more details of the online sessions or for general information about Singing4Fun.

-As the Branch is supporting facilitators’ online work, you may consider making a donation to the Branch via https://www.justgiving.com/fundraising/edinburghparkinsons.
+As the Branch is supporting facilitators’ online work, if you benefit from these videos, you may consider making a donation to the Branch.

-Penny will also be putting up some shorter learn-and-singalong songs on her website every couple of days to help keep people singing during this unprecedented time of social distancing and isolation.
-These can be found here: https://singlouderthanguns.com/singalong-songs/
+Penny is also posting other learn-and-singalong songs on her website every few days to help keep people singing during these unprecedented times.
+These can be found here https://singlouderthanguns.com/singalong-songs/.

 Please send any feedback or queries to Sally via email@example.com.